Vyral/tammie-packard/_posts/2019-09-08-why-its-critical-for-homebuyers-to-get-pre-approved.md

 **First, why is it important to get pre-approved?**

 According to Karen, getting pre-approved instead of just pre-qualified means all of your documentation will be reviewed and you’ll get an accurate estimate of your capability to obtain a mortgage loan.
-Your lender will check your income documents and asset documents to make sure you can from point A to point B (the closing) without any issues.
+Your lender will check your income documents and asset documents to make sure you can get from point A to point B (the closing) without any issues.

 {% include pullquote.html %}